Supercavitation: Applications

 The USA also released information about supercavitating antiship torpedoes in 2004, prompting several navies to fast-follow.
 In 2006, German weapons manufacturer Diehl BGT Defence announced their own supercavitating torpedo, the Barracuda, now officially named Superkavitierender Unterwasserlaufkörper (supercavitating underwater projectile).
 According to Diehl, it reaches speeds greater than 400 km/h.
 The same year, Iran claimed to have successfully tested its first supercavitation torpedo, the Hoot (Whale), on 2–3 April 2006.
 Some sources have speculated it is based on the Russian VA-111 Shkval supercavitation torpedo, which travels at the same speed.
 Russian Foreign Minister Sergey Lavrov denied supplying Iran with the technology.

 In 2004, the US DARPA also announced the Underwater Express program, a research and evaluation program to demonstrate the use of supercavitation for a high-speed underwater craft application.
 The US Navy's ultimate goal is a new class of underwater craft for littoral missions that can transport small groups of navy personnel or specialized military cargo at speeds up to 100 knots.
 DARPA awarded contracts to Northrop Grumman and General Dynamics Electric Boat in late 2006, although Electric Boat struggled to build even a scale model.
 By 2014, Juliet Marine Systems had a prototype ship named the Ghost, a supercavitating catamaran, prompting the Chinese Navy to attempt to build their own.
 Two years later, R&D continued in the US.

 In 2025, the South Korean ADD began trials of their own supercavitating underwater vehicle.

 Alleged incidents

 The Kursk submarine disaster was initially thought to have been caused by a faulty Shkval supercavitating torpedo, though later evidence points to a faulty 65-76 torpedo.

+It is suspected that the sinking of the Russian cargo ship MV Ursa Major 16 nmi off the coast of Spain 23 December 2024 was due to a supercavitating torpedo; a 50 cm hole was punched in the hull.
+The ship was carrying nuclear reactor components to North Korea, and the party responsible is not known.